pmean/build-website/text/99/longitudinal-99.md

 -   **An overview of methods for the analysis of longitudinal data.**
     Zeger SL, Liang KY.
 Stat Med 1992: 11(14-15); 1825-39.

+You can find an [earlier version](http://www.pmean.com/99/longitudinal.html) of this page on my [original website](http://www.pmean.com/original_site.html).